shasmithaasankar/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1.Load the Dataset
+1. Load the Dataset
-2.Data Preprocessing
+2. Data Preprocessing
-3.Feature and Target Selection
+3. Feature and Target Selection
-4.Split the Data into Training and Testing Sets 5.Build and Train the Decision Tree Model
+4. Split the Data into Training and Testing Sets
+5. Build and Train the Decision Tree Model
-6.Make Predictions
+6. Make Predictions
-7.Evaluate the Model
+7. Evaluate the Model

 ## Program: